 First and foremost the Ocean provides over half the world’s oxygen, doing so through Phytoplankton, kelp and algal plankton that inhabit its waters.

-These marine plants produce oxygen as a byproduct of photosynthesis, in a similar fashion as earth grown plants.
+These marine plants produce oxygen as a byproduct of photosynthesis, in a similar fashion as earth rooted plants.
 This process converts carbon dioxide and sunlight into sugars the organism uses for energy.

-Subsequently, the Ocean stores around 20% of the worlds carbon dioxide, in turn, creating a more breathable environment for us humans.
+Subsequently, the Ocean stores around 20% of the worlds carbon dioxide, in turn, creating a more breathable environment for life on earth.